Where are they now? Roy Hodgson’s eight signings as Liverpool manager

 He unsurprisingly spent the second half of the season out on loan, at Nottingham Forest, before signing for Leicester City permanently in July 2011.

-After dropping down to non-league towards the end of his career, Konchesky recently rejoined Billericay Town as assistant manager to Jamie O’Hara.
-He also owns a pie and mash shop called Konch’s Kafe.
-Honest.
+After dropping down to non-league towards the end of his career, Konchesky rejoined Billericay Town as assistant manager to Jamie O’Hara in August 2020, but the pair left four months later.

 Poulsen joined from Juventus for £4.5million on a three-year contract as a replacement for Javier Mascherano, but it’s fair to say he did not impress supporters.